I had this story in the stack yesterday and I forgot to get to it.

 Oh, and is there some juicy stuff on that coming up today?

-What we're getting, a series of at least two drive-by journalists are now writing how embarrassed they are to have so misjudged John Edwards.
+Now, what we're getting, a series, at least two drive-by journalists are now writing how embarrassed they are to have told misjudged John Edwards.

 Oh, I'm not kidding you, but let's stick with Clinton here first.

-The uh the Matthiah, the most merciful, Lord Barack Obama has consented to the Clintons having her name, place, and nomination.
+The Matthiah, the most merciful, Lord Barack Obama, has consented to the Clintons having her name placed in nomination.

 And we have all the drive-by commentators watching this.

-And I can just see if they if if if if they put her name and nomination and her delegates stick with her, you know what's going to become quite apparent?
+And I can just see if they put her name and nomination and her delegates stick with her, you know what's going to become quite apparent?

-And not even a drive-by commentator is going to be able to ignore it.
+And not even the drive-by commentator is going to be able to ignore it.

 I can just see it now.